dubbypanda/fugu/demos/users_demo/README.md

 Credit: [@KinasRemek](https://x.com/KinasRemek)

 A single HTML file chain-reaction machine that plays out on its own with no input.
 It links a rolling ball, falling dominoes, a lever, a spring launcher, a pendulum, and a pulley to test whether each model models real physics rather than faking the motion on fixed paths.

+ The reproduced results for all six demos are available in the [user-demo-v1 release](https://github.com/SakanaAI/fugu/releases/tag/user-demo-v1).